carla-simulator/carla/Docs/tuto_content_authoring_maps.md

 ![roadrunner_draw](img/tuto_content_authoring_maps/drawing_roads.gif)

 For the purpose of this tutorial we use a simple oval road with a junction in the middle.
-For more building more advanced networks please refer to the [__roadrunner documentation__](https://es.mathworks.com/products/roadrunner.html).
+For building more advanced networks please refer to the [__roadrunner documentation__](https://es.mathworks.com/products/roadrunner.html).

 ![roadrunner_road](img/tuto_content_authoring_maps/simple_crossroads.png)